phpearth/docs/CONTRIBUTING.md

 ### Images in object oriented programming and design patterns

-Images in design patterns questions are made with [draw.io](https://draw.io) tool and XML source files can be download from the [sources](images/design-patterns/sources) folder.
+Images in design patterns questions are made with [draw.io](https://www.draw.io) tool and XML source files can be downloaded from the [sources](images/design-patterns/sources) folder.

 ## License